Holyrood Academy's Equality Objectives

 What are the protected characteristics?

 The Equality Act 2010 was introduced to ensure protection on the grounds of specific characteristics (referred to as protected characteristics).
-For schools, this means that it is unlawful to discriminate against students or treat them less favourably because of their sex; race; disability; religion or belief; gender reassignment; sexual orientation; pregnancy or maternity.
+For schools, this means that it is unlawful to discriminate against students or treat them less favourably because of their age; sex; race; disability; religion or belief; gender reassignment; sexual orientation; pregnancy or maternity.

 Marriage and civil partnerships and age are also 'protected characteristics'.
-These apply to staff but not students in schools.

 Our Equality Policy